Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 4 Juni 2025 23.31.56 UTC
+- WIB: Kamis, 5 Juni 2025 00.28.41 UTC
-- WITA: Kamis, 5 Juni 2025 00.31.56 UTC
+- WITA: Kamis, 5 Juni 2025 01.28.41 UTC
-- WIT: Kamis, 5 Juni 2025 01.31.56 UTC
+- WIT: Kamis, 5 Juni 2025 02.28.41 UTC

 Kutipan Inspiratif:
-"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

-Kategori: attitude
+Kategori: technology